djjproject/mpd-0.22-static/doc/protocol.rst

 `command_list_ok_begin` and ends with `command_list_end`.

 It does not execute any commands until the list has ended.
+The response is a concatentation of all individual responses.
-The return value is whatever the return for a list of commands is.
 On success for all commands,
 ``OK`` is returned.
 If a command fails, no more commands are executed and the appropriate ``ACK`` error is returned.
 If